odygrd/quill/README.md

 -  **Convenience** Ease application monitoring/debugging.
 Latency is equal to latencies of binary loggers, but the produced log is in human readable form.

 ## Features
- -  Type safe python style API with compile type checks and build-in support for logging STL types/containers by using the excellent [{fmt}](https://github.com/fmtlib/fmt) library.
+ -  Type safe python style API with compile type checks and built-in support for logging STL types/containers by using the excellent [{fmt}](https://github.com/fmtlib/fmt) library.
  -  Blazing fast.
 See [Benchmarks](https://github.com/odygrd/quill#performance).
  -  Formatting is performed outside of the hot-path in a backend logging thread.
 For `non-built-in` types `ostream::operator<<()` is called on a copy of the object by the backend logging thread.
 Unsafe to copy `non-trivial user defined` are detected in compile time.
 Those types can be tagged as `safe-to-copy` to avoid formatting them on the hot path.
 See [User Defined Types](https://github.com/odygrd/quill/wiki/5.-User-Defined-Types).
  -  Log levels can be completely stripped out at compile time reducing `if` branches.